aws/eks-anywhere/docs/content/en/docs/getting-started/install/_index.md

 - 4 CPU cores
 - 16GB memory
 - 30GB free disk space
+- If you are running in an airgapped environment, the Admin machine must be amd64.
-- Administrative machine must be on the same Layer 2 network as the cluster machines (Bare Metal provider only).
+- If you are running EKS Anywhere on bare metal, the Admin machine must be on the same Layer 2 network as the cluster machines.

 Here are a few other things to keep in mind: